Last Updated on: 7th October 2024, 05:46 pm

 This mission would ultimately be abandoned in 1828, but it remains well preserved due to its beauty and historical importance.
 You can step inside the church if you happen to find it open, though there isn’t much else to do at the mission itself.

-The structure, however, just happens to be right by Mulegé’s most stunning vantage point, and just behind the mission, you’ll find a staircase and viewing platform
+The structure, however, just happens to be right by Mulegé’s most stunning vantage point.
+Just behind the church, you’ll find a staircase and viewing platform.

 From the overlook, one can get a clear view of the Río Mulegé and the dense palm trees that line either side of it.
 Looking off into the distance, meanwhile, you can see the region’s rolling desert hills and some interesting flat-topped mountains.